Amazon Book Pre-Order Strategy for Ebook Authors

 A pre-order gives you time to build excitement and anticipation around your upcoming book release.
 Every time you then talk about your book, people will be able to buy it.

-You can create content (with your pre-order link included) and begin to gain in Google’s search engine algorithm.
-That content will drive people to the pre-order, and you will increasingly get more views and more sales.
-You make it possible for more people to see your content in the future and for more people to buy your book before and after the release date, by adopting this strategy.
+You can create content (with your pre-order link included) and begin to gain traction in Google’s search engine algorithm.
+That content will drive people to your pre-order, and you will increasingly get more views and more sales.
+You make it possible for more people to see your content in the future and for more people to buy your book before and after the release date by adopting this strategy.

 A pre-order gives you a deadline for getting things done.
 You know that you have 3 to 10 ten days before the publish date, depending on the retailer.